getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 force methods.
 Our mission is to change that.

-The automation of feature engineering on relational data and time series is at the heart of the getML software suite.
+The automation of feature engineering on relational data and time series is at the heart of the getML suite.
 There are other libraries that implement feature engineering tools on top of frameworks like `data.tables` in R, `pandas` in Python, or `Apache Spark`.
 In essence, they all use a brute force approach: Generate a